wirewirewirewire/balena-control/README.md

 ## Control

-`http://XXX.XXX.XXX.XXX:3009` is the local IP adress of your device. `3009` is the default port `balena-control` is running on.
+`http://XXX.XXX.XXX.XXX:3009` is the local IP address of your device. `3009` is the default port `balena-control` is running on.
 All Responses have the general structure to verify if the response is a success:

 ```json